jasonfrowe/RPMegaChopper/README.md

 | **Rotate**      | Button 2 – Tap to face left, forward (hover), or right. |
 | **Fly**         | Joystick/D-pad – Up/down for altitude, left/right to bank and scroll. |

-**Pro Tip**: Hover forward-facing over tanks to drop **depth-charge bombs**.
+**Pro Tip**: Hover forward-facing over tanks to drop **tank busting bombs**.
 The altitude determines if you hit the tank or the ground!

 ## ⭐ **Features**
 - **64 Hostages Across 4 Bases** – A full campaign with escalating difficulty.